Here’s a look at the life of award-winning actress Vanessa Redgrave.

 Has been nominated for three Tony Awards and won once.

 Has been nominated for six Emmy Awards and won twice.

 1957 - Stage debut in “The Reluctant Debutante” at the Frinton Summer Theatre in Frinton-on-the-Sea.

-1958 - Her London stage debut is in "A Touch of the Sun" and her film debut is in "Behind the Mask."
+1958 - London stage debut in “A Touch of the Sun” and film debut in “Behind the Mask.”

 June 9, 1967 - Is made a Commander of the British Empire (CBE) by Queen Elizabeth II.

 1974 - Unsuccessfully runs for a seat in parliament on the Workers Revolutionary Party ticket.

 1977 - “The Palestinian,” a television documentary on the Middle East conflict, produced and narrated by Redgrave is made.
 Its opening in Beverly Hills in early 1978 is marked with protests and the firebombing of one theater.